Tournament Rules

 Official Tournament Rules and Regulations

-The Lowcountry Open is a combined INSHORE, OFFSHORE, and KINGFISH fishing tournament being held on June 8, 2024
+The Lowcountry Open is a combined INSHORE and KINGFISH fishing tournament being held on June 14, 2025

 Rules and Regulations:

-Registration: Early Boat Entry Fee (before 5/18/2023) is $500 per boat for the Offshore Division, $300 per boat for Kingfish Division, and $100 for the Inshore Division.
-Boats are permitted and encouraged to fish more than one Division, but must pay the entry fee and TWT buy-ins for each division to be eligible for respective prize winnings.
+Registration: Early Boat Entry Fee (before 5/24/2025) $325 per boat/team for Kingfish Division, and $45 per ANGLER for the Inshore Division.
+After 5/24/2025 Kingifish Teams are $350, and Inshore Anglers are $50.
+Boats/Anglers are permitted and encouraged to fish more than one Division, but must pay the entry fee and TWT buy-ins for each division to be eligible for respective prize winnings.
 Charter boats are permitted to fish with multiple anglers, limited to 6 anglers per charter boat.
 Any entry fee paid with a dishonored check or credit card automatically voids boat entry.
-The Lowcountry Open Boat Entry Fee goes up $25 after May 18, 2023.

 The Lowcountry Open operating retention is 10% of monies paid into boat-entry or TWT buy-ins, and respective purse payouts are 90% of net expenses incurred by the tournament.

-Captain’s Meeting and Registration: The Captain’s meeting and registration event is scheduled for Thursday, June 8, 2023 from 5:30pm – 8:30pm at The Scottish Rite Center 1051 Sam Rittenberg Blvd, Charleston, SC 29407.
-Each boat should have a representative attend the captain’s meeting, and each boat receives a Captain’s Bucket with tournament promotional gear inside.
+Captain’s Meeting and Registration: The Captain’s meeting and registration event is scheduled for Thursday, June 12, 2025 from 5:00pm – 7:30pm at The Scottish Rite Center 1051 Sam Rittenberg Blvd, Charleston, SC 29407.
+Captain’s meeting will begin at 6:30pm.
+Each boat is encouraged to have a representative attend the captain’s meeting, and each boat receives a Captain’s Bucket with tournament promotional gear inside.
 Tournament rule changes may be made by the tournament officials at any time throughout the captain’s meeting.
 It is the responsibility of all participants to familiarize and abide by all rules and regulations of this tournament.

-Fishing Tournament Dates & Time Slots: FISH DAY – June 10, 2022.
-Weather day – June 11, 2023.
-Saturday June 10, 2023, at 3:00am boats may depart respective designated port’s within SC, NC and GA public waters only.
+Fishing Tournament Dates & Time Slots: FISH DAY – June 14, 2025.
+Weather day – June 15, 2025.
+On Saturday June 14, 2024, at 3:00am boats may depart respective designated port’s within SC, NC and GA public waters only.
 Lines, teasers and lures permitted in water no earlier than 6:30 am.
 No lines-out enforced.
 The same time slots apply if weather day is activated.
-Weigh-station info (see below) open from 3:00pm – 6:00pm. **tournament officials reserve the right to extend tournament to another date due to extreme inclement weather conditions**
+Weigh-station info (see below) open from 3:00pm – 5:00pm. **tournament officials reserve the right to extend tournament to another date due to extreme inclement weather conditions**

 Ports & Boundaries (Fish Radius): Boats must depart from SC, NC or GA public waters only.
 Private waters or private saltwater ponds are ineligible.
 All fish must also be hooked within the following State’s public accessible waters: South Carolina, North Carolina and Georgia.
 Teams are responsible for every angler on the boat properly licensed.
 Know the limits of your boat and crew, and every boat must meet the weigh-station open/close times to weigh qualifying species.